Questions & Answers

 I am afraid of falling, can you help?

 Yes.
 We would initially assess your fall risk and mobility then develop a progressive routine.
-You can take our Balance Profile Quiz as a way to get started.
+As we age, our balance can change, adding to fall risk.
+Click here to read more about balance.
 As part of your program, we would incorporate postural coordination, flexibility, core and strength exercises to improve your balance thus reducing your fall risk.

 I take a variety of medications; won’t that interfere with my exercise?